A History of my Adventures with Teletext

 My two original Pis circa 2016; One of these still serves as a playout server for the channel

-After discovering it's uses as a caption generator, I wondered if it could perhaps be used to generate a NICAM signal; It was during research for this brainwave I stumbled across Peter Kwan's VBIT-Pi project, and Alistair Buxton's AVR-Teletext.
+After discovering it's uses as a caption generator, I wondered if it could perhaps be used to generate a NICAM signal; Unfortunately I couldn't find any info on doing this, which got me thinking about what other services there were on analogue television.
+This reminded me of teletext, and Ceefax specifically.
+Seraching for "raspberry pi teletext" turned up results for Peter Kwan's VBIT-Pi project, and Alistair Buxton's AVR-Teletext.
 Having thus been reminded of the existence of teletext, the idea of generating my own service to run on my TV service became firmly hooked in my mind.

 The earliest teletext file I have; the 'date created' field says late 2016, but I'm almost certain the true date is a year prior.